 - Put each “category” of frozen items into separate reusable bags.
 I just used free ones that we'd picked up here and there.
 As you put frozen items into the reusable bags, be sure to write down what it is, how much of it you have, and the use-by date.

 - Put all of your reusable bags back into the freezer.

 - If you found any treats in your freezer while you were working, have one to congratulate yourself for a job well done!

 Now that you've finished your organizing project, you should have an accurate freezer inventory.
 You can use it to help with meal planning, and knowing what you need to pick up at the grocery store.

 If you keep up with your freezer inventory, you'll waste less food, use what you have, and hopefully save money on unnecessary purchases.

 When I first did my freezer inventory, I just wrote everything down on notebook paper.
 Even though that works just fine, I wanted to make something prettier and more uniform so I could scan my inventory for ingredients more quickly.

 I ended up creating these freezer inventory printables and posting them in my Etsy shop for anyone that wants to use them while they're doing their own freezer organization projects.
 Sometimes a pretty printable can make a yucky job seem a little more fun!

 Looking for a free printable?
-Try out this “use it up!” freezer inventory sheet when you sign up for the Organizing Moms newsletter.
+Get this and tons of other printables when you sign up below for the Organizing Printables Library: